jsarriaa/PHGv2Tools/README.md

 ``` range-pangenome-evolution``` is the function stacking one by one the haplotype files and plotting the number of ranges.
 Taking as arguments:

 ```
---hvcf-folder // -hf <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf --reference-file // -ref <Reference.fasta>  #Built with phg prepare-assemblies --range-bedfile // <reference_ranges.bed>   #Built with phg create-ranges
+--pangenome-hvcf-folder // -pfolder <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
+--reference-fasta // -ref-fa <Reference.fasta>  #Built with phg prepare-assemblies --range-bedfile // -bed  <reference_ranges.bed>   #Built with phg create-ranges
 ```
 ![range_evolution](https://github.com/jsarriaa/PHGv2Tools/blob/main/Misc/Images/range_evolution.png)